Archive on 4

-Archive on 4, previously The Archive Hour, is a BBC Radio 4 programme which uses audio clips mainly sourced from the BBC Sound Archive to illustrate a different theme in each edition.
+Archive on 4, previously The Archive Hour, is a BBC Radio 4 documentary series.
+The hour-long programme draws on archive sources from the BBC Sound Archive and beyond, to explore a variety of subjects.

-A variety of guest speakers, often with a connection to the week's subject, present the show.
+The series features a range of guest presenters and occasionally takes the form of a montage documentary without a presenter.

-The programme is broadcast on Saturday evenings at 8pm in the United Kingdom, and an archive of past issues is available to listen again.
+The programme is broadcast on Saturday evenings at 20:00 in the United Kingdom, with previous editions available on the BBC Sounds website.

 The first edition of The Archive Hour, presented by Claire Rayner, was broadcast on 11 April 1998.
-The programme title was changed to Archive on 4 from 3 January 2009.
+The programme was renamed Archive on 4 on 3 January 2009.